-This policy outlines the conditions under which financial or materiel contributions and donations may be made by the University and establishes approval authorization.
+This policy outlines the conditions under which financial or material contributions and donations may be made by the University and establishes approval authorization.
 An update to this policy has been made to move the responsible owner to Community & Government Relations.

 A. Financial support of certain non-profit organizations by the University may be appropriate when the contribution serves to enhance and further the University's multiple missions of education, research, patient care, and community services.